 Comparing the Numbers

-- Center graph compares household achievement across previous five fiscal years
+- Center graph compares household achievement across previous six fiscal years

-- Right chart displays household achievement and households served across previous five fiscal years
+- Right chart displays household achievement and households served across previous six fiscal years

 Downtown Austin Community Court Profile